-- Software applications
+Software applications

 There are hundreds of markup types—from toy stores to medical dose schedules.
 If you have any type of data on your website, there’s a good chance that it’s going to have an associated itemscope and itemtype.

 Websites that use schema markup will rank better in the SERPs than companies without markup.
 One study determined that websites with markup rank an average of four positions higher in the SERPs than those without schema markup.
 While it’s not totally clear that this higher result is due to the markup alone, there is obviously some correlation.

-Right now, one third of Google’s search results incorporate rich snippets, which includes schema markup.
-However, according to Searchmetrics, only 0.3 of all websites use schema markup.
+Right now, one-third of Google’s search results incorporate rich snippets, which includes schema markup.
+However, according to recent research, less than one-third of websites use schema markup.

 In other words, there are millions of websites missing out on a huge source of SEO potential.
-If you use schema markup, you’ll automatically have a leg up on the vast majority of your competition.
+If you use schema markup, you’ll automatically have a leg up on the majority of your competition.

 Now, let’s talk about how to use schema markup.
 Your goal is to rank better, look better, and do better in the SERPs and in front of users.